CBIIT/idc-model/doc/idc-model-inference.md

 ## Capturing DICOM data model structure

-DICOM data model structure can be inferred in a more or less automated way by parsing the XML formatted DocBook source of key parts of the standard.
+DICOM data model structure can be inferred in a more or less automated way by parsing the XML-formatted DocBook source of key parts of the standard.
 These XML files are available at [https://www.dicomstandard.org/current](https://www.dicomstandard.org/current).